-- 1 Do one of the following: - Click the Parallels icon | in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Options and then click Applications. - 3 Be sure Share Windows applications with Mac is selected, and then select Show Windows applications folder in Dock.
+- Click the Parallels Desktop icon in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Options and then click Applications. - 3 Be sure Share Windows applications with Mac is selected, and then select Show Windows applications folder in Dock.